jamsinclair/gifski-wasm/examples/cloudflare-worker-esm-format/README.md

 # Cloudflare Worker Example (ES Module Format)

-For this example, we will be using the [Cloudflare Worker](https://workers.cloudflare.com/) platform to upgrade images to WebP.
+For this example, we will be using the [Cloudflare Worker](https://workers.cloudflare.com/) platform to make a simple worker that encodes a gif from a set of image frames.

 The example also uses the ES Module Format which is now the preferred way to use Cloudflare Workers.